naz-eze/GroovyMailer/README.md

 This provides a fluent builder-style mailing interface using the JavaMail Library.

+The project is [Gradle](https://gradle.org/getting-started/using-a-build) bootstrapped, so to build simply change directory to the project root directory and..
+*	for *nix OS run the command - ./gradlew clean build
+* 	for Windows OS run the command - gradlew.bat clean build

 Currently no "real" documentation, but the example below shows how to use it:

 		Mail.configure {